KeyboardKit/website/pages/pro.md

 ## About

-KeyboardKit Pro is a license-based extension to KeyboardKit that unlocks {% include locales/count.html %} locales and lets you create fully localized system keyboards with a single line of code.
+KeyboardKit Pro is a license-based extension to KeyboardKit that unlocks **{% include locales/count.html %}** locales and lets you create fully localized system keyboards with a single line of code.

-KeyboardKit Pro also unlocks local and remote autocomplete, emoji skintone support, additional views etc. The Gold tier also lets you read all text content from the text document.
+KeyboardKit Pro also unlocks localized services, local and remote autocomplete, emoji skintone support, more views etc. The Gold tier also lets you read all text content from the text document.

 Visit the [GitHub repo]({{site.github_url_pro}}) for a full list of features, online documentation, a demo application etc.